Guy J. “Bud” Gardner Obituary

-Guy J. “Bud” Gardner, 93, of Tullahoma passed away on August 13, 2020 at Tennova- Healthcare Harton Hospital after a brief illness.
+Guy J. “Bud” Gardner, 93, of Tullahoma passed away on Aug.
+13, 2020 at Tennova-Healthcare Harton Hospital after a brief illness.

 Guy was born in Kingsville, a town in Essex County in southwestern Ontario, Canada and moved to Champaign-Urbana, Illinois as a child.
 Guy was a veteran of the United States Army having and served in World War II.
 He was a Sergeant in Company C, 1st Battalion, 35th Regimental Combat Team, 25th Infantry Division.
 After returning from the War, he married Nancy Sue Freeman on October 27, 1946 and they moved to Tullahoma with their son, Les.
 He worked as a Mechanical Engineer at Arnold Engineering Development Complex (AEDC), headquartered at Arnold Air Force Base, where he worked until he retired.